 LA SCARZUOLA, MONTEGABBIONE

-The garden, La Scarzuola, is a surrealist’s imagination brought to life.
+The garden, La Scarzuola, is a surrealist’s imagination bring the life.
 The structures are odd and features various monuments, theaters, statues, and staircases amount the many paths throughout the wooden area.
 You may feel as though nymphs or fairies may just pop out next to you at any moment in this fantasy-like garden.
 This was the vision and creation of Tomaso Buzzi, a well-known architect.
 He creates a world of utopia for the visitor.
 This is a unique experience you will be glad you didn’t miss.

 GIARDINO DI NINFA, CISTERNA DI LATINA